odysseia-greek/.github/profile/README.md

 ![Services](/profile/drawio/odysseia.drawio.png)

-## Solon Flow: Ensuring Configurations and Access
+## Solon Flow: Managing Configurations and Access

-Within the Odyssey Greek Learning Platform, the Solon Flow serves as a vital guardian, orchestrating the intricate dance of configurations and access across our services.
-This process is divided into several flows:
+The Solon Flow within the Odyssey Greek Learning Platform is a critical mechanism responsible for managing configurations and access across services.
+This process is divided into several distinct flows:

-### Flows in Harmony
+### Flow Breakdown

-1. **API Flow**: Dedicated to APIs, this flow governs the interaction between services and the Elasticsearch database.
-APIs are empowered to fetch and manipulate data, but they are carefully restricted from deleting documents or indexes.
-Each API operates within its own designated index, ensuring separation and security.
+1. **API Flow**: Interactions between services and the Elasticsearch database are handled through this flow.
+APIs are permitted to fetch and manipulate data within their designated index but are strictly prohibited from deleting documents or indexes.
+Each API operates within its own index, ensuring separation and security.

-2. **Seeder Flow**: Seeders, the diligent workers of our ecosystem, play a pivotal role in enriching our Elasticsearch database.
-However, they operate under strict limitations—they can populate documents, but they are barred from reading any data.
+2. **Seeder Flow**: The Elasticsearch database is enriched by Seeders through document population, though they are restricted from reading any data.

-3. **Hybrid Flow**: This distinctive flow is exclusively tailored for Melissos, the visionary Seeder.
-Melissos bridges the gap between adding and updating documents in Elasticsearch.
-Due to its unique responsibilities, Melissos operates solely within this hybrid flow.
+3. **Hybrid Flow**: This flow is designed to accommodate jobs or APIs that require both read and create rights.
+For example Melissos needs to access and write to the database.
+This flow is likely to disappear in future uses.

-### Controlled Initiatives by Periandros
+### Controlled Initiation by Periandros

-The initiation of this configuration symphony is orchestrated by **Periandros**, our Init Container.
-It interfaces directly with Solon to request the creation of essential configurations.
-This dance of creation involves establishing users in Elasticsearch and safeguarding their credentials within Vault.
-Notably, each pod's username is its identity, ensuring that every pod enjoys its unique access.
+**Periandros**, the Init Container, is responsible for initiating the creation of essential configurations by interfacing with Solon.
+Users in Elasticsearch are set up, and their credentials are securely stored in Vault.
+The username of each pod serves as its identity, ensuring unique access for every pod.

-### Ptolemaios: The Gatekeeper
+### Ptolemaios: The Access Gatekeeper

-As a pod springs to life, it reaches out to its guardian **Ptolemaios**, the sidecar.
-Ptolemaios, in turn, communicates with Solon to secure a one-time token for accessing Vault—a token rendered useless after use.
-Solon's vigilance shines as it inspects Kubernetes annotations, evaluating the pod's role and the specified access level.
-Through annotations like:
+When a pod is launched, communication is established with **Ptolemaios**, the sidecar, which then contacts Solon to obtain a one-time Vault access token.
+This token is rendered invalid after use.
+The role and access level of the pod are evaluated by Solon based on Kubernetes annotations such as:

 ```yaml
 spec: